 One day after swimming front crawl, which works the triceps nicely, it all became clear.
 The triceps muscle has a curious shape at the top on account of its three 'heads' — or connecting origins.
-And the name derives from tri-ceps from latin meaning three-heads.
+And the name derives from tri-ceps from Latin meaning three-heads.
 And so it goes.
-The biceps is a two-headed muscle attaching with a long and short connection at the top.
+The biceps is a two-headed muscle attached with a long and short connection at the top.
 And the more complicated quadriceps has four heads that attach at the top, though they're a little harder to see.

-Beyond this concept finally clicking for me it was fun to emulate some of the anatomical graphical style of Leonardo Da Vinci — perhaps the ultimate at sketchplanations? — which I have long admired.
+Beyond this concept finally clicking for me, it was fun to emulate some of the anatomical graphical style of Leonardo Da Vinci — perhaps the ultimate at sketchplanations? — which I have long admired.
 For inspiration, this is a cracking collection: Leonardo Da Vinci the Graphic Works.

 You’re welcome to use and share this image and text for non-commercial purposes with attribution.
 Go wild!